pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.28

+- new supabase db connected in .env
+- in event slug now also the isUser can see the deleteEvent.
+- updated prisma

 v 0.1.27

 - Profile Image update is now also using ImageInput with responsive dimensions.
 No extra uploadImage button.
 UpdateProfileImageAction is therefore deleted.